deepraining/lila/packages/lila-webpack-config/README.md

 ## files of an entry

-A entry has a standalone directory(`src/home/about/` if entry `home/about`), also called workspace, and at least a `index.html` file and a `index.js` file under the workspace.
+An entry has a standalone directory(`src/home/about/` if entry `home/about`), also called workspace, and at least a `index.html` file and a `index.js` file under the workspace.

 If `entry` is not provided, `@lila/index` will be used as default.

 If entry is `@lila/index`, its workspace is `src`:

 ```
-|-- src/
+- src/
-  |-- index.html
+  - index.html
-  |-- index.js
+  - index.js

-  |-- other files and directories
+  - other files and directories
 ```

 Others(entry is `home/about`), its workspace is `src/home/about`:

 ```
-|-- src/
+- src/
-  |-- home/
+  - home/
-    |-- about/
+    - about/
-      |-- index.html
+      - index.html
-      |-- index.js
+      - index.js

-      |-- other files and directories
+      - other files and directories
 ```

 It's recommended to place all files of an entry to its workspace.